-Rifle Run is the first civilian event of its kind – based on a military exercise called a march and shoot it combines three shooting challenges with a 10km cross country run.
+Rifle Run is the first and only civilian event of its kind – based on a military exercise called a march and shoot it combines three shooting challenges with a 10km cross-country run.

 - Two air-rifle ranges; standing and prone

 Early bird cost: £44 (before 31st October 2018)